Happening Now

 Thank you to every participant that made Park Hop 2022 such a memorable adventure.
 Great job hoppers! - Image

-The NOTL Poppy Project displayed of thousands of volunteer-crafted poppies at the Court House and NOTL Museum for 2022's Remembrance Day.
+The NOTL Poppy Project displayed thousands of volunteer-crafted poppies at the Court House and Niagara-on-the-Lake Museum for 2023's Remembrance Day.
 Remembrance Day services, hosted by the Royal Canadian Legion Branch 124, were held at the Queen Street Cenoteaph and the Queenston Cenotaph.

 In honour of Random Act of Kindness Week on February 13 -19, 2023, the Town launched its third annual Shine Light, Spread Kindness Campaign.
 This campaign was a one-week initiative dedicated to promoting a culture of kindness in Niagara-on-the-Lake.
 The campaign provided daily suggestions on ways individuals can shine light and spread kindness through words, creativity, giving, stewardship, action, self-care, and gratitude.